#General Hospital: Anna Returns After Robin Busts Aunty Alex!

 General Hospital Spoilers for Next Week, Thursday May 18, 2017: Alex Doesn’t Fool Robin

-Robin (Kimberly McCullough) is in town for the General Hospital Nurses Ball and she immediately senses something is amiss with her mom “Anna”.
+Robin (Kimberly McCullough) is in town for the General Hospital Nurses Ball and she immediately senses something is amiss with her mom “Anna.”

-Soap Central states that “Nelle feels lonely.”
+Soap Central stated that “Nelle feels lonely.”

 Newly pregnant Hayden is determined to take down Brad Cooper (Parry Shen).